EnBi81/MCServerBot/README.md

 (Before starting the websites and discord bot)
 - Change websockets to SignalR (https://stackoverflow.com/questions/28948517/how-do-i-generate-api-documentation-for-signalr)
 - Be able to change minecraft server properties
-- subdomain which redirects to the minecraft server

 ## Setup